thoughtbot/laptop/README.md

 License
 -------

-Copyright © 2011 thoughtbot, inc
+Copyright © 2011 thoughtbot, inc.
 It is free software,
 and may be redistributed under the terms specified in the [LICENSE] file.